 DAY 14-Chefchaouen to Asilah

 Unfortunately, you leave the Blue City today but you travel to the coastal town of Asilah.
 We shared a taxi with a couple we met who were also from the US.
 We were all staying in the same riad in Asilah so it cut down the cost and it was fun swapping travel stories with our new friends.
+However, you if plan on renting a car check out these tips for driving in Morocco.

 After you arrive in Asilah and check into your riad, explore the medina.
 Asilah is very artsy and has lots of pretty doors and murals.
 I even bought a colorful mini dress at Nieve’s Store on Commerce Street!